etienne-bechara/crux/docs/module/app.md

   // Further options to pass to underlying adapter (Fastify)
   adapterOptions: { },

-  // Configuration providers to import (see config module documentation)
-  configs: [ ],

   // Base options from NestJS modules
   imports: [ ],